The 100 Greatest Baseball Players of All-Time

 Nolan Ryan

 Nolan was one of a kind, for better or worse.
-Nobody was more unhittable, but nobody walk more batters.
+Nobody was more unhittable, but nobody walked more batters.
 In fact, Nolan led the league in walks eight times.
 In 27 years, he won zero Cy Youngs and finished second just once.
 There are just too many great pitchers with much better command and substantially better resumes for Ryan to rate higher on the list.

 Cal Ripken Jr.